-But no one knew how far away the Sun actually was.
+But no one knew how far away the Sun really was.
 In fact, everything we know about the size of the solar system, including even the actual size of the planets, depends on knowing their distance from us.
-As of the 1800s all of these distances were simply known in relation to the distance between Earth and Sun.
+As of the 19th century, all of these distances were simply known in relation to the distance between Earth and Sun.
 For this reason, this distance was called the Astronomical Unit (AU) and its calculation was one of the great questions of astronomy in the centuries after Galileo.

+<<Insert Figure 4, Parallax.tif here>>

-Sir Edmund Halley was the first to suggest a means to solve this problem using a phenomenon called parallax on the planet Venus.
-On those rare occasions when Venus passes directly between Earth and Sun (creating a tiny eclipse called a transit), different observers at different location on Earth see Venus take slightly different paths across the solar disk.
+The British astronomer Sir Edmund Halley was the first to suggest a means to solve this problem using a phenomenon called parallax on the planet Venus.
+On those rare occasions when Venus passes directly between Earth and the Sun (creating a tiny eclipse called a transit), different observers at different location on Earth see Venus take slightly different paths across the solar disk.
 For observers at opposite ends of the Earth, the greater the path difference, the closer Venus had to be.
 You can see this for yourself by holding your thumb a few inches in front of your face.
 Look at it with first one eye and then the other: your thumb shifts against the background wall depending on which eye you use and how far away you hold your thumb.
 The closer you hold it, the larger the shift.
-Our brains are hard-wired to interpret the different sized shifts as differences in distance and thus we have stereo vision that renders our world in 3-D.

-Halley proposed that astronomers travel as far as possible across the globe and each record the path of Venus' transit across the Sun.
+Our brains are hard-wired to interpret the different sized shifts as differences in distance and thus we have stereo vision that renders our world in 3-D. Halley proposed that astronomers travel as far as possible across the globe and each record the path of Venus' transit across the Sun.
 Afterwards, comparison of observations from far flung observers would determine the distance to Venus using simple trigonometry.
-Since

-Kepler's Third Law provided the distance between all the planets in terms of Astronomical Units, once one distance was measured, all the rest become known.

-Venus orbits the Sun once every 225 days.
-In principle that means that Venus should lap us in our race around the Sun at least once every year.
+Since Kepler's Third Law provided the distance between all the planets in terms of Astronomical Units, once one distance was measured, all the rest become known.
+Because Venus orbits the Sun once every 225 days, in principle that means that it should lap us in our race around the Sun at least once every year.
 But like the Moon's orbit that is tilted around the Earth, the same is true for Venus' orbit around the Sun.
 Over a century goes by between moments when Earth, Venus, and Sun align and transits become possible.
-Halley concluded the next would not be visible until 1761 (followed eight years later by another) - long after he would be dead.
+Halley concluded that the next would not be visible until 1761 (followed eight years later by another) - long after he would be dead.
 Writing in Latin so as to reach as wide an audience of scientists as possible, Halley wrote in 1716:

 I would have several observations made of the same phenomenon in different parts [of the world], both for further confirmation, and lest a single observer should happen to be disappointed by the intervention of clouds from seeing what I know not if those either of the present or following age shall ever see again; and upon which, the certain and adequate solution of the noblest, and otherwise most difficult problem depends.
 Therefore again and again, I recommend it to the curious strenuously to apply themselves to this observation.
-55 voyage into the Pacific.
-His destination was the island of Tahiti where he and his crew established a small observatory at a place still known as Point Venus.